Re: How make a good formulated ration in heat-stress for dairy cattle.

 reported a perception of improved performance in heat stressed cows supplemented

-culture products.
+with yeast culture products.
 This is an under-researched area that deserves attention.

 These ration modifications may introduce other problems, such as acidosis and rumen